Home » Fire-Resilient Home

 If your home still has original Masonite or wood siding, upgrading to James Hardie fiber cement is one of the most effective ways to reduce fire risk and add long-term value.

-Allura boards are engineered for long-term stability, resisting warping, swelling, and cracking even through Colorado’s freeze-thaw cycles.
+Allura boards are engineered for long-term stability, resisting warping, swelling, and cracking through Colorado’s freeze-thaw cycles.

 Why Homeowners Choose Allura: